gbrlsnchs/winpick.nvim/README.md

 # Usage

+> Note: use `:help winpick.txt` for a Vim friendly documentation.

 This plugin is a single-function library that helps with picking a window inside Neovim.

 Basically, it shows visual cues with labels assigned to them.
 Meanwhile, it also prompts the user